TSA Background Check

 Acing the above tests will see you getting a conditional job offer.

-That offer depends on passing the health and background checks.
-You will have worked on your physical wellness when doing your test preparation.
-However, background checks can be demanding.
+That offer depends on passing a medical evaluation and background checks.
+You must have worked on your physical well to pass the medical test.
+The medical evaluation as well as the other assessments can be demanding.

-Your best course of action is to skim over your past history and determine if there is any block lurking there that might prohibit you from working for the TSA.
+Your best course of action is to skim over your history and determine if there is anything that can prevent you from failing the application process.

-You will be checked on the following issues, some of which could see your efforts to join the TSA stopped in their tracks:
+You will be checked on the following issues, some of which could see your efforts to join the Transportation Security Administration become wasted.
+These usually pertain to certain criminal convictions.

 • A transportation security incident that caused loss of life or serious damage.